2025 Annual Conference

 For the Episcopal Church, the Negro Leagues provide important lessons.
 Just as these athletes persevered through hardship to build a movement that transcended sport, churches can play a pivotal role in fostering dialogue and creating spaces of belonging and healing.
 Bob Kendrick’s work in preserving this legacy is a testament to the power of history in shaping a more inclusive future.
 His insights offer a blueprint for how churches might engage with issues of race, identity, and justice.

-Together, Liz and Bob will explore how history, identity, and leadership can inspire creative solutions to today’s divisions.
+Together, William and Bob will explore how history, identity, and leadership can inspire creative solutions to today’s divisions.
 Their conversation will highlight how the church can build meaningful, lasting connections by engaging in courageous conversations, much like the ones that have shaped the legacies of the Negro Leagues and continue at The Village Square.

 Speakers: